-Citing a desire to contribute to the future of human-centered computing, Julia has decided to remain at the University of Florida, where she is now pursuing a Ph.D. in the Human-Centered Computing program under Dr. Jamie Ruiz.
+Citing a desire to contribute to the future of human-centered computing, Julia has decided to remain at the University of Florida, where she is now pursuing a Ph.D. in the Human-Centered Computing program under Dr. Jaime Ruiz.
 She is currently extending her previous research to explore collaboration between children using multi-touch tabletop computers.
 Five years ago, Julia had never considered a career in research, but today, she “couldn’t imagine doing anything else.”

 – Written and edited by Booma S Balasubramani and Keith Feldman